constructive-symmetry/constructive-symmetry/A001_A_Tour_of_the_Museum_of_Fractions/script.md

     I am quite certain that the Stern-Brocot tree is as fundamental to early childhood math education as the number line of John Wallis, who also coined the term "continued fraction".
 My guess is that the Stern-Brocot tree should be introduced shortly after the number line, another fundamental mental model in arithmetic and geometry.

     I believe this because the Stern-Brocot tree is a useful, concrete example and teaching device across a surprisingly wide swath of mathematics from elementary school all the way through postgraduate studies and beyond.
-It has a uncanny knack for tying together fundamental and widely useful concepts in seemingly disparate areas of computer science and mathematics, and an uncanny knack for appearing to the solutions of problems in the most suprising ways.
+It has a uncanny knack for tying together fundamental and widely useful concepts in seemingly disparate areas of computer science and mathematics, and an uncanny knack for appearing in the solutions of problems in the most suprising ways.

     On the other hand, I am probably not the first person to ever hold this eccentric belief, judging from Neil Calkin and Herbert Wilf's classic paper, Recounting the Rationals.
 See historical notes[^history], a note on gear ratios[^mechanical], related concepts[^related], an attempt at answering "Why is the Stern-Brocot tree found in so many unexpected places?"[^why], credits[^credits], and further reading[^furtherreading] below.